wp-plugins/easy-facebook-likebox/README.txt

 * Header - show/hide the Facebook header (1 for show and 0 for hide to use in shortcode)
 * Border - show/hide the border around the like box (1 for show and 0 for hide to use in shortcode)

+Features:

+1. Responsive
+1. Generate shortcode using widget form
+1. Likebox in PopUp (Modal window) is coming soon...

 == Installation ==